Hotel Monville: Facilities and amenities

 The Hôtel Monville has many different facilities and amenities that it offers such as a DJ booth, with a bar, large lounges with couches and marble countertops with brass detailing.
 The lobby includes a library, meeting rooms, a large banquet hall, and three large open rooftop terraces open to the public for events and for people to gather and have a drink.
 Every room offers robot service to the door to bring you towels and other goods.
 The walls in the rooms and lobbies include pictures in black and white of Montréal's past and its history.
 The hotel also offers a gym, dry cleaning, automated check in with key distributor, concierge services, and 24/7 front desk service.

 Guest rooms

 There are a total of 269 rooms in the hotel with 20 floors, and 54 rooms are made to be suites.
-There are also a total of 27 rooms and suites that are made for disabled people, which allow the hotel to be more inclusive.
-The bar and lounges are all accessible by people with reduced mobility as well.
-Each room has a king size bed in it along with large windows of views of Montréal's, large 50” TV's, rain showers, quality locally sourced furniture, and energy saving heating and lighting.
-The cost of the rooms on the low season costs around $149 CAD and on the high season $189 CAD.